Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 ### Discrimination

-We do not tolerate any form of discrimination based on a person's gender, sexuality, race, religion, ethnicity, nationality, language, age, body size, and other aspects of their identity.
+We do not tolerate any form of discrimination based on a person's gender, sexuality, race, religion, ethnicity, nationality, language, age, body size, disabilities, and other aspects of their identity.
 Our community is inclusive, and any discriminatory actions may result in moderation action.

 ### Appropriate content